£10 million Climate Challenge Fund awarded

 113 organisations from across Scotland will benefit from almost £10 million of funding through the Scottish Government's Climate Challenge Fund to run local projects that help tackle climate change.

 The announcement was made by First Minister Nicola Sturgeon at a visit to the R:evolve Recycle swap shop, a currently funded Climate Challenge Fund (CCF) project, run by Lightburn Elderly Association Project (LEAP) in South Lanarkshire.
 LEAP are also among those to be awarded CCF funding for 2017/18 and will benefit from £143,416 for the R:evolve Recycle project.
+This includes a maximum contribution of £41,075 from the European Regional Development Fund.

 R:evolve Recycle is an intergenerational project that aims to help tackle climate change by utilising the experience found within the older generation, bringing back a 'make-do-and-mend' culture.
 The project aims to make swapping, sharing and upcycling a natural part of high streets in South Lanarkshire by providing a number of initiatives including a chain of swap shop boutiques, repair and upcycling workshops and an education programme for young people.